Gulbenkian Prize: Gulbenkian Museum Prize

 Known as the Gulbenkian Prize for the period 2003 to 2007, it was an annual prize awarded to a United Kingdom museum or gallery for a "track record of imagination, innovation and excellence".
-The Calouste Gulbenkian Foundation ended their sponsorship in 2007 and the award became the Art Fund Prize, and later Museum of the Year.
+The Calouste Gulbenkian Foundation ended its sponsorship in 2007 and the award became the Art Fund Prize, and later Museum of the Year.

 Other awards by the Calouste Gulbenkian Foundation

 Vasco Vilalva Prize

 Established in 2009, this is an annual prize of 50,000 euros, awarded to exemplary Portuguese projects displaying interventions in movable and immovable property of cultural value that stimulate the preservation and recovery of the heritage.
 The award is named after Vasco Vilalva (1913–1975), a Portuguese philanthropist and patron.